danielbarseghian/file-compressor/README.md

 > ⚠️ The input and output files must use the same file extension.

 ## How it works

-The Huffman algorithm builds a binary tree based on how often each byte appears in the input file.
-Bytes that occur more frequently are given shorter binary codes, and bytes that occur less frequently are given longer ones.
-This produces a compressed representation of the file with no loss of information — the original file can always be perfectly reconstructed during decompression.
+The code uses an algorithm called Huffman coding, a lossless compression algorithm.
+It builds a tree and creates codes based on the frequency of each character,if 'a' is the most repeated character, its code will be the shortest, to save space.
+This continues until all the codes have been written.
+There is also the metadata necessary to recreate the tree in the file for the decompressor.

 ## Issues